 As scientists around the globe race to find ways to treat COVID-19, the fastest approach to finding a treatment may be to repurpose existing drugs in the hopes of avoiding having to start from “square one” on the drug development pathway.
 There are dozens of existing drugs currently being evaluated for treating COVID-19 and its symptoms, ranging from a failed Ebola treatment to arthritis and diabetes medications.

 In addition to evaluating its current portfolio of therapeutics for a compound that can treat COVID-19 and/or its symptoms, Pfizer scientists are working to revive a compound that they identified in 2003 as a potential treatment for the Severe Acute Respiratory Syndrome (SARS) epidemic in China.
-The Pfizer compound was developed to inhibit a specific enzyme called a protease, produced by coronaviruses, which are responsible for causing SARS in 2003 and COVID-19 today.
+The Pfizer compound was developed to inhibit an enzyme called a protease.
+The revived compound is specific to the proteases produced by coronaviruses, which are responsible for causing SARS in 2003 and COVID-19 today.

 Since the 2003 and 2019 strains are very similar, scientists have reason to believe that this compound can be developed to treat the current pandemic, and they recently shared that preliminary data confirm the compound shows antiviral activity against SARS-CoV-2.
 “This is a critical enzyme that a coronavirus needs to replicate and we had discovered a very potent inhibitor against it for SARS,” says Rob Kania, Senior Director, Design Chemistry based at Pfizer’s La Jolla, California, research site.
 “With the advances we made back in 2003, we’re at a very good starting point to apply learnings to the current outbreak,” adds Kania, who led the team of scientists that identified the compound in 2003.